 Do you have a specific person that’s inspired you or mentored you?

 My father has been the biggest inspiration and mentor in life.
 I treasure every moment and morsel of time I get to spend with him.
-He committed his career to continuing to immortalize the world of opera by creating the space for new and innovative productions of opera classics as well as opportunities for contemporary composers to tell their stories through song.
+He committed his career to continue to immortalize the world of opera by creating the space for new and innovative productions of opera classics as well as opportunities for contemporary composers to tell their stories through song.

 He is a masterful listener and compassionate leader.
 He also makes one hell of a margarita!